STARTING OVER IN A NEW COUNTRY TAKES TIME BUT IT’S POSSIBLE

-- Made sure I understood what a credit score was in Canada.
+- I made sure I understood what a credit score was in Canada.

-- Opened a bank account with President’s Choice Financial.
+- I opened a bank account with President’s Choice Financial now Simplii Financial

-- Opened as secured credit card (or line of credit if you wish) with a $500 limit and I put $500 down on it as security (so for example you get to pick the credit limit on the card depending on how much you want to put down as security on the card.
+- I opened as secured credit card (or line of credit if you wish) with a $500 limit and I put $500 down on it as security (so, for example, you get to pick the credit limit on the card depending on how much you want to put down as security on the card.

-- If you know what kind of spender you are the number should be fairly simple although it also depend on how much liquid cash you have.
-In my case I gave the bank $500 so my limit was $500.
+- If you know what kind of spender you are the number should be fairly simple although it also depends on how much liquid cash you have.
+In my case, I gave the bank $500 so my limit was $500.
 It was one of the best ways to build credit in Canada.

 - The money was put into a (GIC) Guaranteed Investment Certificate earning interest while I was earning credit.
 When I was released from my secured card I was given the money and interest back from my bank.